Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Related Work

 \paragraph{Variance Control and Normalization in Convolutional Networks.} The interplay between activation variance and training stability has also been extensively explored in convolutional neural networks (CNNs). \citet{cnnvariance} showed that Batch Normalization (BN) stabilizes the training of residual networks by effectively downscaling activation variance in the residual branches, thereby improving gradient behavior.
 However, BN imposes certain constraints, such as dependence on batch size and additional computational overhead for estimating batch statistics.
 Consequently, several normalization-free or alternative normalization approaches have been investigated.
 For instance, \citet{resnet_scale} introduced ``Normalizer-Free ResNets,'' which manage activation variance through learnable scaling parameters.
 This approach achieved competitive performance without relying on BN, highlighting the critical role of effective variance control in fostering stable optimization and strong generalization in CNNs.

 \paragraph{Layer Normalization in Transformers.} Training stability in Transformer architectures is closely tied to the choice and placement of layer normalization (LN). \citet{onlayer} reported that Transformers employing a Post-LN structure often suffer from gradient instabilities at initialization, requiring a careful learning-rate warm-up phase to mitigate these issues.
 In contrast, Pre-LN helps maintain more stable gradients during the early stages of training.
 However, \citet{transformersgetstable} showed that while Post-LN can lead to vanishing or exploding gradients in deep Transformers, Pre-LN may induce hyperbolic gradient growth.
-These findings illustrate the nuanced trade-offs of normalization placement and draw parallels to earlier CNN studies, where careful management of activation variance proved essential for stable deep learning.
+These findings illustrate the nuanced trade-offs of normalization placement and draw parallels to earlier CNN studies, where careful management of activation variance proved essential for stable deep learning. \citet{ding2021cogview} introduced Sandwich-LN in the vision domain for the first time, yet they paid little attention to the structural characteristics and differences that distinguish one LN placement from another.
+In language domain, several major open-source language models (e.g., Olmo$2$ \citep{olmo2}, Gemma$2$ \citep{gemma2}, and Gemma$3$ \citep{gemma3}) already employ a Peri-LN-like structure (see Section~\ref{sec:ln_in_transformer}).
+Nevertheless, previous technical reports have not explained why this design might be advantageous compared with the more widely studied Pre-LN and Post-LN.
+By investigating Peri-LN in detail, we aim to highlight the structural benefits that appear to underlie its empirical success in these implementations.

 \paragraph{Gradient Propagation and Depth Scaling} Ensuring consistent gradient propagation across many layers is pivotal for stable training in very deep models. \citet{tensorprogram4} (Tensor Programs IV) introduced the concept of Maximal Update Parametrization ($\mu$P) in the infinite-width regime to preserve feature learning, preventing gradients from collapsing into kernel-like dynamics.
 Building on this, \citet{tensorprogram6} (Tensor Programs VI) proposed Depth-$\mu$P, which scales residual branches and learning rates according to network depth.
 Their theoretical analysis indicates that improper depth-dependent scaling leads to vanishing or exploding gradients, ultimately diminishing the diversity of learned representations.
 These insights highlight the necessity for principled scaling strategies and careful initialization to maintain robust gradient flow in deep architectures.